mehta-lab/multiSero/README.md

 ##### 2) Identifying the center of the well
 - as you can see from the images above, the well position can vary from image to image.
-- we threshold to identify the boundary using OTSU
+- METHOD "interp": we threshold to identify the boundary using OTSU

     ![Well A1 boundary](https://drive.google.com/uc?export=view&id=1uF7GiQRk0Agjrz3tiZ3Fls0sNkLNuTno)

     ![Well A1_cropped](https://drive.google.com/uc?export=view&id=1uzzgaXK2kv7LgsCmM8a1I1OsK8NFIwpY)

+- METHOD "fit": does not need to identify well boundary

 ##### 3) Identifying the spots in the array
-- we use a unimodal threshold described by [Rosin](https://users.cs.cf.ac.uk/Paul.Rosin/resources/papers/unimodal2.pdf) to segment spots
+- METHOD "interp": select only the brightest pixels as seed positions for spots (greater than 95th percentile)

+- METHOD "fit": select spots using openCV's SimpleBlobDetector with params: minArea, maxArea, minCircularity, minConvexivity

     ![Well A1_cropped](https://drive.google.com/uc?export=view&id=1uUf775-vCuRmkxc0q52wr4Qgiofwr3C-)

-- next we gather properties of each segmented region to apply some filters
+- next we gather properties of each segmented region (using sckimage.measure.regionprops) to apply some filters

+- METHOD "interp": filter spots by eccentricity < mean + 2*std

+- METHOD 'fit': Generate a reference grid that conforms to array print run (rows x cols).
+Using "iterative closest point" algorithm, fit the fiducials from this reference grid to the result from SimpleBlobDetector.

-- At this point, we assume the filters leave only real spots.
-From these spots, we use the fiducials to interpolate a block onto each spot
+- At this point, we assume the filters or fitting methods leave only real spots.
+From these spots, we use interpolate a block onto each spot

     ![Well_A1_block_placed](https://drive.google.com/uc?export=view&id=1v0pSr1axFKHvEmPHR5sThVYQ4uyiY6d8)